-Addiction can seem like a never ending cycle for everyone involved.
+Addiction can seem like a never-ending cycle for everyone involved.
 Many people feel powerless as their loved one battles a condition that is so hard to understand.
 When a loved one is struggling with addiction, friends and family may find themselves searching for a solution for lasting recovery.
 While the idea of intervention can be intimidating for some, it has proven to be an effective first step in rehabilitation.
 There are many things to consider while planning an intervention for a loved one.
-In addition to effective planning, understanding and managing expectations with an intervention can help free your loved one from a the addiction cycle for good.
+In addition to effective planning, understanding and managing expectations with an intervention can help free your loved one from an addiction cycle for good.

 What Is An Intervention?

 An intervention is a gathering of close friends and family, expressing concern and offering solutions for rehabilitation to someone struggling with addiction.
-For some, an intervention is the answer to an especially unpleasant event.
+For some, an intervention is an answer to an, especially unpleasant event.
 This “rock bottom,” or lowest level, may motivate those struggling with addiction to finally get the help they need.
 While there are many different types of intervention, they are typically conducted with this formula in mind: